Zum Inhalt springen

 --channel production

-Fügen Sie Slack-Benachrichtigungen zu Ihrem Workflow hinzu:
+Fügen Sie Slack-Benachrichtigungen Ihrem Workflow hinzu:

 name: Deploy with Notifications